simmca/hobby-site/README.md

-# hobby-site
-Website for my miniature painting hobby
+Website for my miniature painting hobby.
+Built using Visual Studio Code.
+Utilizing HTML and CSS.